DEFRA/software-development-standards/guides/unmanaged_devices.md

 If you need to work with a different operating system then you must use a virtualisation technology.

+#### Keep the operating system and applications patched and up to date
+Windows 10 quality updates must be applied automatically and not paused.

+Feature updates to new versions should be applied as soon as they are available for your device, but may be deferred for a month or two if you have specific software compatibility issues.

 #### User accounts
 Your device should be supplied relatively factory-fresh, without existing user accounts.

 You need to create a local device account for yourself, not linked to a Microsoft account, to use as a local administrator account.
 You should use your corporate network username for this account so that it can be unambiguously identified.

 Secure this account with a password.